 The Bright Flight Scholarship is a merit scholarship from the state of Missouri.
-A student must score in the top 3% of all Missouri high school students taking the ACT or SAT test in their senior year, currently a 31 composite score.
+A student must score in the top 3% of all Missouri high school students taking the ACT or SAT test in their senior year, a 32 composite score for the class of 2023 seniors.
 Eligible students must enroll in the academic year following graduation from high school and be Missouri residents who are US Citizens or permanent residents.
 Full-time (a minimum of 12 credit hours) is required to receive the scholarship in a semester.

 Exact eligibility criteria and award amounts are determined annually by the Missouri Department of Higher Education (MDHE).
 To renew, students must maintain a 2.5 cumulative grade point average and have not completed a first bachelor’s degree.
 More details are available on the MDHE Bright Flight webpage.